wookets/inchworm/README.md

 ## Subscribing to Crawler Events

-When you crawl() a document, inchworm will load the HTML document into Cheerio and crawl for various (e.g. link, script) tags.
-When it encounters one of these, it will push an event out to any subscribers.
-Inchworm passes back to you a Cheerio-wrapped DOM Element.
+When you crawl() a document, inchworm will load the document with fetch and parse the HTML with jsdom.
+Once jsdom parses the document, we use it's api to crawl for various tags - e.g. link, script, img.
+When it encounters one of these, it will call next() on the subjects which will invoke any observers that have been attached via subscribe().
+Passed to each observer for HTML elements is a [Element](https://developer.mozilla.org/en-US/docs/Web/API/Element) object.

 ### Anchor Tags